chroma-core/chroma/docs/docs.trychroma.com/pages/getting-started.md

 ### 7. Add Metadata

 You can also add metadata to your records.
-This might be data that you would want to search over later (such as keywords), or data that you will need when you retrieve the original documents (such as the URL that the document originally came from).
+This might be data that you would want to search over later, or data that you will need when you retrieve the original documents (such as the URL that the document originally came from).

 {% tabs group="code-lang" hideTabs=true %}
 {% tab label="Python" %}